Small avalanches hamper final search for Nepal storm survivors

-”Today is the last day of the search and rescue operation,“ said Kesa Paned of the Trekking Agencies’ Association of Nepal. ”After this we can only hope that those who are missing will establish contact with us or their families.
+”Today is the last day of the search and rescue operation,“ said Keshav Pandey of the Trekking Agencies’ Association of Nepal. ”After this we can only hope that those who are missing will establish contact with us or their families.

 The dead include Canadian, Indian, Israeli, Japanese, Nepalese, Polish and Slovak trekkers.
 Survivors said many people perished trying to descend in freezing whiteout conditions from the highest pass of the 240-km (150-mile) trail around Annapurna, which offers dramatic views of crags and hamlets.